MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEnhancedEncryptionPolicy.md

 PS C:\> Grant-CsTeamsEnhancedEncryptionPolicy -Identity 'Ken Myer' -PolicyName $null
 ```

-In Example 2, any per-user teams enhanced encryption policy previously assigned to the user "Ken Myer" is revoked.
+In Example 2, any per-user Teams enhanced encryption policy previously assigned to the user "Ken Myer" is revoked.

 As a result, the user will be managed by the global teams enhanced encryption policy.

 ## PARAMETERS